levith-andrade-cuellar/crimes.com/README.md

 ## How It Works

 ### Login and Registration
-- **Users:** There are two types of users, criminals and officers may register to the site.
+- **Users:** There are two types of users, criminals and officers.
 Their type of account dictates what content they can view and/or modify.
   - **Officers:** May view, insert, update and delete on the entire database.
 We assume they are in charge of keeping the database up to date and have the legal permissions to do so.
   - **Criminals:** May only view criminal and crime data.
 We assume that they are entitled to their own information.